emilienschultz/activetigger/docs/environment.md

 ## The environmental impact of AI models

-Environmental impacts of AI raise [important concerns](https://www.nytimes.com/2024/08/26/climate/ai-planet-climate-change.html) and became an [important issue for research](https://arxiv.org/abs/2111.00364).
+Environmental impacts of AI raise [important concerns](https://www.nytimes.com/2024/08/26/climate/ai-planet-climate-change.html) and became an [important issue for research](https://arxiv.org/abs/2111.00364) with [methodologies to mesure it](https://iopscience.iop.org/article/10.1088/2515-7620/acf81b).

-For NLP, the energy consumption can varie greatly depending on the **type of technology used**, **the energy origin used to run the servers** but also on the **the methodology chosen** to evaluate the impacts.
+For NLP, the energy consumption can varie greatly depending on the [**type of technology used**](https://dl.acm.org/doi/abs/10.1145/3729396), **the energy origin used to run the servers** but also on the **the methodology chosen** to evaluate the impacts.

 Active Tigger is designed to be frugal.
 It uses **BERT** models, which are small, and then **less energy-intensive than large generative models**.
 However, it is still important to understand the environmental impact of these models and the methodologies used to evaluate them.

+*Reminder : a flight between Paris and New York emits about [2 tonnes of CO₂ per passenger](https://co2.myclimate.org/en/portfolios?calculation_id=8052722&localized_currency=EURs).*

 ## When does a model consume energy ?